Artemia76/BackupAw/README.md

 backupaw/vp
 ========

-BackupAW/VP is a GPLv2 open source survey backup tool for ActiveWorlds and Virtual Paradise, allowing the backup and restore of builds in any world.
+BackupAW/VP is an open source survey backup tool for ActiveWorlds and Virtual Paradise, allowing the backup and restore of builds in any world.
 Features

     Backup and Restore local builds